 - First Tank Guide offers invaluable advice for anybody lucky enough to have a fish tank in their living room.

 - You may love your array of indoor plants, but your pet may take a shine to them too – animals explore the world with their mouths, after all.
 Houseplants Expert has a list of houseplants that are potentially toxic to your pets if they decide to chew on the leaves.
+And Puppywire has a list of 131 House, Garden, and Wild Plants That Are Poisonous to Dogs.

 - If you have any breakable heirlooms, you can be sure that a cat will find a way of breaking them.
 PetCareRx offers advice on cat-proofing anything delicate and valuable within your home.